-- There are infinitely valid interpretations of the ancient theory, as we will show.
+- There are an infinite number of valid interpretations of the ancient theory, as we will show.

-- The concept of raga, i.e. the basic principle of Indian classical music, appeared first in the literature circa 900 CE in Matanga’s Brihaddeshi, and it underwent a gradual development until 13th century, when Sharangadeva enlisted 264 ragas in his Sangitratnakara.
+- The concept of raga, the basic principle of Indian classical music, first appeared in literature around 900 CE in Matanga's Brihaddeshi and underwent gradual development until the 13th century, when Sharangadeva listed 264 ragas in his Sangitratnakara.

-- Drones were not in use at the time of Natya Shastra; the influence of the drone on intonation is considerable, if not predominant, in contemporary music performance.
+- Drones were (probably) not in use at the time of Natya Shastra; the influence of the drone on intonation is considerable, if not dominant, in contemporary music performance.

 The historical context